Canopy-Biosciences/RJobTissueArea/README.md

     >     select a existing project, where you want to add the distance
     >     calculation
     >
+    > -   check global settings if chunk evaluation location is from
+    >     project
+    >
     > -   create a “New File” and choose the “RMarkdown” file type
     >
-    > -   select “From Template” and choose the “ExampleReport” template
+    > -   select “From Template” and choose a template
+    >     (e.g. “estimateTissueArea”)
     >
     > -   save a copy into your project directory and follow
     >     instructions in the template